MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/activity-events.md

 ## Configure an activity to send events

-Follow these steps to configure an activity to send events:
+To configure an activity to send events, follow these steps:

 1. Open the runbook in the **Runbook Designer**.